kwameopareasiedu/react-simple-widgets/src/widgets/flash-provider/flash-provider-usage.md

   If specified, this function is called when the flash message is dismissed.

+- `optionalArgs: { btnText?: string, closeTimerMs?: number }`

+  Optional arguments for default flash view

   - `btnText?: string`

     A custom button text to show on the dismiss button

+  - `closeTimerMs?: number`

+    Optional auto-close timer in milliseconds.
+If specified, the flash view will auto close after `closeTimerMs` elapses

 ## Custom Flash Dialogs